 Dealing with the Housing Executive

-Everyone has a right to make a homeless application to the Housing Executive, but if you don't pass the Housing Executive's four tests, it may take a long time to get an offer of social housing.
+Everyone has a right to make a homeless application to the Housing Executive, but if you don't pass the Housing Executive's four tests, it will probably take a long time to get a house.
 Talk to an advice agency like Housing Rights Service before you leave home.
 An adviser may be able to give you a realistic idea of your chances of getting rehoused quickly.

 Your housing options

-If you need to move out in a hurry, or you want to leave the family home but aren't yet ready for the responsibility of a place of your own, there are several short term and longer term housing options available.
+If you need to move out in a hurry, or you want to leave the family home but don't want your own place, there are several short term and longer term housing options available.